OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards

-* **#[ADVERSARIALROBUSTDISTILLATION](/goto/adversarialrobustdistillation/)** (development-time datascience).
+* **#[ADVERSARIALROBUSTDISTILLATION](/goto/adversarialrobustdistillation/)** (development-time data science).
 Adversarial-robust distillation: defensive distillation involves training a student model to replicate the softened outputs of the *teacher* model, increasing the resilience of the *student* model to adversarial examples by smoothing the decision boundaries and making the model less sensitive to small